Text formatting

 Bulleted and numbered lists

-Both these list types have the same behavior.
-Click either one of the icons (Bulleted list iconNumbered list icon) to start a new list.
-After inserting some text, typing the Enter key on your keyboard inserts a new bullet or the next number.
-You can also start a numbered list by typing “1.” and then entering text.
-To exit a list, click the icon again, or hit Enter on your keyboard twice.
+Click either icon (Bulleted list iconNumbered list icon) to start a list.
+Press Enter to add the next item.
+You can also start a numbered list by typing "1." followed by your text.
+To exit a list, click the icon again or press Enter twice.

 Dialog of the insert link formatting.

-1. Highlight the text you want the respondents to click
+1. Highlight the text you want respondents to click.

 2. Click the link icon (Link icon).